GoogleChrome/web.dev/src/site/content/en/blog/richer-offline-w-periodic-background-sync/index.md

 Periodic background sync lets you show fresh content when a progessive web app or service worker-backed page is launched.
 It does this by downloading data in the background when the app or page is not being used.
-Without it, the app's content will refresh after launch, leading to content changing while the user is viewing it.
-Worse yet, the app may only show a content spinner.
+This prevents the app's content from refreshing after launch while it's being viewed.
+Better yet, it prevents the app from showing a content spinner before refreshing.

 Without periodic background sync, web apps must use alternative methods to download data.
 A common example is using a push notification to wake a service